 Communication with students is very important to me because sometimes with written academic language at the graduate level, some of them struggle.
-Especially if they are international students and are not well informed about what is too conventional language and what they should be using.
-I find it important to inform them about that in the beginning, so that there's no miscommunication or misunderstanding which may become a bigger problem later.
+Especially if they are international students and are not too well informed about what conventional language and what they should be using.
+I find it important to inform them about that in the beginning, so that there's no miscommunication misunderstanding which may become a bigger problem later.
 (Engineering faculty, about interactions in online learning).

-Furthermore, all the instructors indicated the use of digital tools in the Learning/Course Management Systems to create space for students to have consistent communications.
-Thev maintained consistent communication and provided feedback to students' questions in the discussion posts.
-This highlights the instructors' awareness of how cultural how differences affect they can communicate (Kim & Park, 2015).
-Multiple instructors reported creating establish consistent avenues to communication avenues and feedback to students' questions to enhance intercultural interaction in online learning.
-Their views are summed up in one instructor's explanation,
+Furthermore, all the instructors indicated use of digital tools in Learning/Course Management Systems to create space for students to have consistent communications.
+They maintained consistent communication and provided feedback to students' questions in the This highlights discussion posts. instructors' awareness of how cultural differences can affect how communicate (Kim & Park, 2015).
+Multiple instructors reported creating avenues to consistent communication establish avenues and feedback to students' questions to enhance intercultural interaction in online learning.
+Their views are summed up in one instructor's explanation, instructors must incorporate strategies that demonstrate interpersonal understanding, and social networking diversity to help students exchange ideas and experiences with each other (Mittelmeier et al., 2018).

 Studies have shown that differences in the communication styles of learners from different cultures have been reported in varying contexts (Yang et al., 2010).
-Hence, instructors must incorporate strategies that demonstrate interpersonal understanding, and social networking diversity to help students exchange ideas experiences with each other and (Mittelmeier et al., 2018).
+Hence,